benw22022/MadHydra/README.md

 Generating events
 --------------------------

 To run event generation in `MadHydra` you'll need to define your own process config file.
-This is a `yaml` file placed in `config/processes` and should follow this template something like this:
+This is a `yaml` file placed in `config/processes` and look something like this template:
 ```
 ---
 # Name of model